10 Easy Ways to Use Cashew Milk

 Just about everyone we talked to raved about how well cashew milk works in these comfort foods.
 “You can use cashew milk instead of broth to make a creamy, rich soup,” Al Bochi says.

 Foroutan agrees.
 “It works like a dream as a dairy substitute in traditionally cream-based soups,” she says.
 Try it in butternut squash soup, cream of mushroom soup, clam chowder, or potato leek soup.
 The possibilities are endless.

 Salad dressing or other condiments

 You don’t have to deny yourself ranch dressing.
 Cashew milk “is really lovely in creamy salad dressings,” Foroutan says.
 “Or, as a sour cream-like substitute” in dips or vegetarian tacos.
-Check out our RD-recommended recipe for creamy chipotle cashew dressing.

 On cereal, granola, or oatmeal